rss logo

 [root@arch ~]# mkdir /mnt/nfs [root@arch ~]# mount -t nfs -o sec=krb5p nfs.std.local:/nfs /mnt/nfs/

-Note: You should now have access to nfs share with root but have the cannot access '/mnt/nfs/': Permission denied from a user.
-You need a kerberos ticket.
+Note: You should now have access to the nfs share from the root user, but get the error: cannot access '/mnt/nfs/': Permission denied from a user account.
+You need a kerberos ticket for this to work.

 [user@arch ~]$ kinit nfsuser@STD.LOCAL Password for nfsuser@STD.LOCAL: NFScher$$